tukanoidd/openai_api_rs/README.md

 ## Plans
 - Implement all of functionality
 - Refactor code:
+  - Maybe try to improve the security of storing the api key in memory by using cryptography, not sure
   - Readability
   - Performance
   - Type security (have some ideas for using nutype for specific values and maybe subtyping for requests)